Most customers must address the issue of software licensing when they undertake Windows Server application modernization projects.

 If customers are modernizing or migrating a custom-developed, in-house application along with the associated software stack, they often believe that licensing is a non-issue.
 They own the software and can move the application and its software components to whatever new server and operating system they choose.
 Not so fast - software licensing can in fact become complicated, and quickly.

-AppZero’s position is clear.
-Our automated modernization software cannot be used by customers to avoid third-party software licensing.
+First, let's be clear: AppZero's automated modernization software can't be used by customers to avoid third-party software licensing.
 We do not generate vendor authorization keys for customers, although we will move an authorized license even if it is tied to a specific hardware component or OS version.

 Upgrading can drive associated license and maintenance costs

-In fact, by virtue of upgrading to new servers and OS versions, AppZero typically drives additional license and maintenance revenue for software vendors.
+By virtue of upgrading to new servers and OS versions, AppZero typically drives additional license and maintenance revenue for software vendors.
 If a license key needs to be regenerated by a vendor, the process is normally as simple as contacting the ISV and paying the fee they may charge for new server authorization.
-If the original server will be retired, the application license is often transferable.
+If the original server is to be retired, the application license is often transferable.

 Consider the case of custom-developed applications built on a Microsoft stack.
 When customers modernize to a new server and operating system, they may also need to modernize and upgrade to new SQL Server and WebSphere stack versions.
 Depending on the nature of the licensing agreement, upgrading can drive associated license and maintenance costs.
 Each customer’s scenario is unique and many upgrades are covered by MLA or other vendor licensing agreements.